haiwera-silk-cd/magento-devdocs/guides/v2.1/pattern-library/feedbackToUser/progressIndicator/progressIndicator.md

 <img src="img/progressbar-progressing.png">

 4. **Success**
 Once success, the page should refresh to show success status.
-The success status and behavior will depend on context of the scenario. (ie. open new page, stay on the same page, success message, etc.)
+The success status and behavior will depend on context of the scenario. (ie. open new page, stay on the same page, success message, 等.)

 5. **Failed**
 The progress bar will disappeared and is replaced with this error message.